 Volunteer Emergency Responders Leave Policy and Procedure - New York

-In accordance with New York Labor Law § 202-l and the terms of this Policy, New York University (“NYU” or the “University”) will provide unpaid excused leave to employees working as volunteer emergency responders.
+In accordance with New York Labor Law § 202-l and the terms of this Policy, New York University in New York (“NYU-NY” or the “University”) will provide unpaid excused leave to employees working as volunteer emergency responders.
 As set forth below, this Policy lays out the parameters for leave entitlement and eligibility, the process for taking such leave, and other rules governing the use of such leave.

 Subject to the eligibility requirements set forth below, during the time of emergency that follows a “declaration of emergency” (as that term is defined by applicable state law), an employee is entitled to take leave while engaged in the actual performance of his or her duties as (a) a volunteer firefighter, or (b) an enrolled member of a volunteer ambulance service (as that term is defined by applicable state law), as applicable, unless the University determines that the employee’s absence would impose an “undue hardship” on the conduct of the University’s business (as that standard is defined by applicable state law).

-Any employee who works for the University in New York is eligible to take leave under this Policy if:
+Any employee who works for NYU-NY is eligible to take leave under this Policy if:

 - the University has previously received written documentation from the head of the employee’s volunteer fire department or volunteer ambulance service, as applicable, notifying the University of the employee's status as a volunteer firefighter or member of a volunteer ambulance service, as applicable; and